ferdibytwer/ferdibytwer/README.md

 ## Hi there!
-I'm Ferdi, a passionate Web & Software Developer 👋
+I'm Ferdi, a passionate Web Developer & Data Analyst 👋

 #### These are some things about's me :
 - 🔭 I am currently studying in the Mathematics Study Program, Faculty of Mathematics and Natural Sciences, Universitas Sebelas Maret.